Wind turbines look like airplane propellers running

 much faster when it's clear of the buildings, trees, hills, and other

 obstructions at ground level.
 So if you put a turbine's rotor

 blades high in the air, they capture considerably more wind energy

-than they would lower down.
+it will usually make about a third more power.)
 And capturing energy is what wind turbines

 are all about.

 Photo: In theory, wind is still at ground level and blows faster the higher from the ground you go, in a region

 that's known as the boundary layer.
 Generally, the taller a wind turbine, the better, although there are practical limits and

 Since the blades of a wind turbine are rotating, they must have

 kinetic energy, which they "steal" from the wind.
 Now